Julia Glushko: Professional

-Glushko won 11 singles and 14 doubles titles on the ITF Women's Circuit.
-Her best results at a Grand Slam tournament was reaching the third round of the US Open in 2013, and the French Open in 2014 in singles.

 Glushko made her professional debut in March 2004 at an ITF event in Ramat HaSharon.
 She beat Diana Voskoboynik (Israel) in the first round of qualifying, before losing to Yakaterina Burduli.

 Her best result on the professional level to that point was a semifinal appearance at an ITF event in Antalya in May 2006, where Glushko lost to Çağla Büyükakçay.

 In November 2007, Glushko won her first ITF title an event in Mallorca, beating Diana Enache in the final.

 In 2008, she won three ITF titles in doubles competitions with different partners.
 Glushko celebrated her maiden title at Albufeira, Portugal, alongside Marina Melnikova in February, beating Martina Babáková and Elena Chalova in the final, followed by the victory at Porto Rafti, Greece, with Dominice Ripoll in March, and a third tournament win in May at Ra'anana, where Glushko teamed up with Manana Shapakidze.

 In November 2010, she defeated top-seeded world No. 42, Jarmila Wolfe, at the $25k event in Traralgon, Australia, which she won.

 In December 2010, Glushko lost the final of the Israeli championships to Shahar Pe'er, in three sets.

 In January 2011, she played her first Grand Slam qualifying match, for the Australian Open, reaching the second round after losing to Nuria Llagostera Vives.

 Glushko beat Shahar Pe'er in the women's final of the 2011 Israel National Championships.

 In 2012, Glushko made her Grand Slam main-draw debut at the US Open, after she defeated Zheng Saisai in the qualifying competition.
 She lost in the first round to Yanina Wickmayer in straight sets.

 In May 2013, Glushko played her second Grand Slam event, the French Open, after she defeated Anastasia Rodionova from Australia in the qualifying competition.
 Again, she lost in the first round, this time to María Teresa Torró Flor.

 In August 2013, Glushko played in Rogers Cup qualifying and defeated Christina McHale in the first round.
 In the second round of qualifying, she defeated Gabriela Dabrowski in straight sets and entered her first Premier tournament.
 She played at the 2013 US Open and, after qualifying to the main draw, beat 20th-seeded world No. 23, Nadia Petrova.
 In the second round, she defeated Sachia Vickery, but lost to Daniela Hantuchová in a third-set tiebreaker in round three.